 Training a beagle puppy takes time, persistence, and good reward.
 Start off with simple instructions like “sit,” “stay,” and “come,” then gradually introduce more complex ones.

-Beagle food And Nutritional Requirements
+Beagle Food and Nutritional Requirements

-Beagles are foodies and always want something to eat.
+The dogs are foodies and always want something to eat.
 This doesn’t mean you should keep giving them food throughout the day, thinking they are hungry.

 High-quality dry dog food in quantities of ¾ cup to 1.5 cups will be enough.